DrSuave/shitstorm/README.md

 ### Varied complaints

 The weather forecast feature gets a bit samey.
 It's an unfortunate fact that in winter in the UK the majority of the time the weather is, as Shitstorm puts it, "crap".
 This means that weather card after weather card tend to look the same.
-I may spend some time later coming up with a few synonyms for "crap" and have Shitstorm choose them at random, much the same way a resentful drunk chooses his own insults.
+I may spend some time later coming up with a few synonyms for "crap" and have Shitstorm choose them at random, in much the same way a resentful drunk chooses his own insults.

 ### Feedback and collaboration